crykn/gdx-wiki/_wiki/starter-classes-and-configuration.md

 For each target platform, a starter class has to be written.
 This class instantiates a back-end specific `Application` implementation and the `ApplicationListener` that implements the application logic.
 The starter classes are platform dependent, let's have a look at how to instantiate and configure these for each back-end.

-This article assumes you have followed the instruction in [Project Setup](https://libgdx.com/dev/project-generation/), [Importing & Running a Project](https://libgdx.com/dev/import-and-running/) and therefore have imported the generated core, desktop, Android and HTML5 projects into Eclipse.
+This article assumes you have followed the instruction in [Project Setup](/wiki/project-generation/), [Importing & Running a Project](/wiki/import-and-running/) and therefore have imported the generated core, desktop, Android and HTML5 projects into Eclipse.

 # Desktop (LWJGL3) #

+Since libGDX version 1.10.1, this has been the default desktop backend.
+You can find more information [here](/news/2021/07/devlog-7-lwjgl3).
+{: .notice--info}

 Opening the `DesktopLauncher.java` class in `my-gdx-game` shows the following: